GreptimeTeam/docs/docs/contributor-guide/datanode/data-persistence-indexing.md

+---
+description: Explanation of data persistence and indexing in GreptimeDB, including SST file format, indexing methods, and the use of OpenDAL.
+---

 # Data Persistence and Indexing

 Similar to all LSMT-like storage engines, data in MemTables is persisted to durable storage, for example, the local disk file system or object storage service.
 GreptimeDB adopts [Apache Parquet][1] as its persistent file format.